 - To get the most up-to-date information regarding signal strength

-To run a new channel scan, you will first need to connect to your Tablo using the Tablo app on iOS, Android, Roku, Fire TV, Apple TV, or by using the Tablo Web App in your browser (Google Chrome recommended).
+To run a new channel scan, you will first need to connect to your Tablo using the Tablo app on iOS, Android, Roku, Fire TV, Apple TV, or by using the Tablo Web App in your browser (Google Chrome, Safari, or Microsoft Edge recommended).
 Once connected, open the menu and select the "Settings" option.

 Scroll down until you find the "Guide" section of your settings.
 Here's what this area look like on the web app in your browser: